seqan/seqan/manual/source/Tutorial/InputOutput/SamAndBamIO.rst

 .. includefrags:: demos/tutorial/sam_and_bam_io/example2.cpp

+The output looks like this:

+.. includefrags:: demos/tutorial/sam_and_bam_io/example2.cpp.stdout

 Accessing the Records
 ---------------------

 The class :dox:`BamAlignmentRecord` stores one alignment record of a SAM or BAM file.
-The class gives a in-memory representation that (1) is independent of whether it comes from/goes to a SAM or BAM file, (2) at the same time follows both formats closely, (3) allows for efficient storage and usage in C++, and (4) integrates well with the rest of the SeqAn library.
+The class gives an in-memory representation that

+#. is independent of whether it comes from/goes to a SAM or BAM file,
+#. at the same time follows both formats closely,
+#. allows for efficient storage and usage in C++ and
+#. integrates well with the rest of the SeqAn library.

 The following definition gives an overview of the available fields, their types, and how they map to the SAM and BAM fields.
 Note that we use the :dox:`CigarElement` class to store entries in the CIGAR string.